hunterhug/gomap/README.md

 [中文说明](/README_CN.md)

-Map implement by tree data struct such Black-Red Tree, AVL Tree.
+Map implement by tree data struct such Red-Black Tree, AVL Tree.

 Our tree map is design to be concurrent safe, and don't waste any space different from golang standard map which not shrink even map key pairs num is 0.

 ## Usage

-simple get it by:
+Simple get it by:

 ```
 go get -v github.com/hunterhug/gomap